 On Friday, October 26, 2018 during his speech in parliament, Dutch Prime Minister Mark Rutte thanked Canadian soldiers for their efforts in liberating the Netherlands during the Second World War.
 “They made the ultimate sacrifice and the Netherlands is their final resting place.”

 The goal of the Society is to honour Canadian soldiers who fought for freedom and sacrificed their lives to liberate the Netherlands and to thank Canada for its support during World War II with commemorative events and activities.

 The mission of the Society is to publically commemorate the lives lost and the efforts made by Canadian men and women who helped re-establish freedom in the Netherlands in 1945.

 The vision of the Society is to take the time to awaken memories and forever seal the bonds of friendship between Canada and the Netherlands.

 Dutch Liberation 2020 Canadian Society was incorporated under the Societies

-Act on August 31, 2018 in partnership with the Royal Canadian Legion and the
+Act on August 31, 2018 in partnership with the BC/Yukon Command of the Royal Canadian Legion and the

 Netherlands Association “Je Maintiendrai” – Dutch Network.
 The Directors of the